girishkuwar/Gameshop/README.md

 4. Push to the branch (`git push origin feature-name`)
 5. Create a Pull Request

+## Supabase Database Status

+The Supabase backend has been inactive for 90+ days and may no longer be available.
+To use the project fully, a new Supabase setup and data import might be needed.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.